Anthony Joshua stops Wladimir Klitschko in the 11th round at Wembley

 The Ukrainian stood, was dropped by a left hook again moments later, then stood again, only for referee David Fields to save him when pinned against the ropes.

 Joshua threw his arms into the air as roars rolled down the Wembley tiers.
-He had come through his stiffest test to date, while Klitschko had answered questions of his own, showing he remains competitive at world level, even at 41.
+He had come through his stiffest test to date, while Klitschko too had answered questions, showing he remains competitive at world level, even at 41.

 He will rue not finishing the job when he floored Joshua and appeared tantalisingly close to reclaiming two of the titles he lost in his last fight against Tyson Fury in 2015.